mdugot/Corewar/README.md

 This project is composed of two parts.

-An assembler that assemble the battle programs.
+An assembler that assembles the battle programs.
-It converts a file .s write in Redcode to a binary file .cor.
+It converts a file .s writed in Redcode to a binary file .cor.
 > ./asm file.s

 And the virtual computer where the battle programs are loaded end executed.